adjust/adobe_air_sdk/README.md

 ### <a id="event-callback-id"></a>Event callback identifier

-You can also add custom string identifier to each event you want to track.
-This identifier will later be reported in event success and/or event failure callbacks to enable you to keep track on which event was successfully tracked or not.
+You can also add custom string identifier to each event you want to record.
+This identifier will later be reported in event success and/or event failure callbacks to enable you to keep track on which event was successfully recorded or not.
 You can set this identifier by calling the `setCallbackId` method on your `AdjustEvent` instance:

 ```actionscript
 var adjustEvent:AdjustEvent = new AdjustEvent("abc123");